Pour Halloween -10% sur tous les bijoux a tete de mort

 Healing properties of amethyst

 Physically, amethyst can be used to relieve discomfort associated with headaches; for this reason, the stone is ideal for those who suffer from tension and migraines.
-Ideal for those who have trouble sleeping, the gem is also said to reduce nightmares and relieve insomnia.
+Ideal for those who have trouble sleeping, the gem is also believed to reduce nightmares and relieve insomnia.

 In summary